tearitco/halfix/readme.md

-# TEARIT Halfix x86 emulator PAGER
+# TEARIT Halfix x86 emulator no page

 Halfix is a portable x86 emulator written in C99.
 It allows you to run legacy operating systems on modern platforms.